ElliotKillick/Mido/README.md

 The next [Shellshock/Bashdoor](https://en.wikipedia.org/wiki/Shellshock_(software_bug))?
 POSIX sh compatible.
 - Plus, automatically switches to a more secure shell (Dash) if available
-- For even *greater* security, one could use a POSIX-compliant Rust shell (e.g. nsh) with Rust coreutils (e.g. uutils).
+- For even *greater* security, one could use a POSIX-compliant Rust shell with Rust coreutils (e.g. uutils).
 This is not the default configuration.

 Frequent [Curl HTTP 2.0 & 3.0 bugs](https://github.com/curl/curl/issues?q=is%3Aissue+label%3Acrash)?
 Force HTTP/1.1.
 - Comes at zero cost to performance for downloading a single large file

 Coreutil bugs?
 Only builtins are used for the most critical functionality.

 Still bugs?
-Wrap it in bubble wrap: `bwrap --ro-bind / / --dev-bind /dev/null /dev/null --bind "$PWD" "$PWD" --ro-bind "$PWD/Mido.sh" "$PWD/Mido.sh" --unshare-all --share-net -- ./Mido.sh --help`
+Wrap it in bubble wrap: `bwrap --ro-bind /bin /bin --ro-bind /usr/bin /usr/bin --ro-bind /lib /lib --ro-bind /usr/lib /usr/lib --ro-bind /lib64 /lib64 --ro-bind /usr/lib64 /usr/lib64 --ro-bind /etc /etc --dev-bind /dev/null /dev/null --bind "$PWD" "$PWD" --ro-bind "$PWD/Mido.sh" "$PWD/Mido.sh" --unshare-all --share-net -- ./Mido.sh --help`
 - This is the same sandbox used by Flatpak
+- Here, we have a fine-grained sandbox configuration tested to work on Debian and Fedora (likely others)
 - Compartmentalize further by running Mido in its own unprivileged user account or even it's own disposable VM on Qubes OS

 With sandbox/VM escape or privilege escalation bugs?
 GG, you win!!